 17.1.
 Data revision - policy

-Each new edition of the survey covers the two previous years only.
+Each new main publication covers the four previous years.
 Some countries may send additional years (revised).

 17.2.
 Data revision - practice